airmelt/LeetCode/#30 Substring with Concatenation of All Words 串联所有单词的子串.md

+# 30 Substring with Concatenation of All Words 串联所有单词的子串

 __Description__:
 You are given a string, s, and a list of words, words, that are all of the same length.
 Find all starting indices of substring(s) in s that is a concatenation of each word in words exactly once and without any intervening characters.

 __Example:__

 Example 1:

 Input: